-The C compiler, assembler, linker and debugger are target dependent, whereas the librarian is target independent.
+The assembler, linker and debugger are target dependent, whereas the librarian is target independent.
 The bold names in the figure are the executable names of the tools.
-Substitute target with one of the supported target names, for example, c3000 is the TSK3000 C compiler, cppc is the PowerPC C compiler, etc.
+Substitute target with one of the supported target names, for example, as165x is the TSK165x assembler.